-The default port used by SQL Server is 1433.
+Note: The default port used by SQL Server is 1433.

 - 10. In the Database field, type the name of the database that you want to access. - 11.
 Optionally, in the Application Name field, type the name of the application that calls SQLDriverConnect. - 12.
 To use TLS to encrypt all communication with the SQL Server instance before sending it over the network, select the Encrypt check box and then do one of the following: - To enable one-way authentication so that the connector verifies the server certificate using a CA certificate, in the CA Certificate field, type the full path and file name of the CA certificate that you want to use. - Or, to trust the server certificate instead of verifying it, select the Trust Server Certificate check box. - 13.
-To specify the minimum version of TLS that the connector must use to connect to the server, from the Minimum TLS/SSL drop-down list, select the required TLS version. - 14.
-To configure the connector to enable read-only mode, from the Application Intent drop-down list, select the ReadOnly option.
-For more information, see Application Intent on page 46. - 15.
+To specify the minimum version of TLS that the connector must use to connect to the server, from the Minimum TLS/SSL drop-down list, select the required TLS version.

+- 14. To configure the connector to enable read-only mode, from the Application Intent drop-down list, select the ReadOnly option.
+For more information, see Application Intent. - 15.
 Configure authentication by specifying the authentication mechanism.
-For more information, see Configuring Authentication on Windows on page 12. - 16.
-To return certain SQL Server-specific data types as ODBC data types instead of SQL Server data types, select the Return SQL Server-Specific Types as ODBC Types check box.
-For a complete list of the data types that this setting applies to, see Return SQL Server-Specific Types as ODBC Types on page 52. - 17.
-To include temporary tables in the results when calling SQLTables, select the Enable Table Types check box. - To configure logging behavior for the connector, click Logging Options.
-For more information, see Configuring Connector-wide Logging Options on Windows on page 13. - 19.
+For more information, see Configuring Authentication in Windows. - To return certain SQL Server-specific data types as ODBC data types instead of SQL Server data types, select the Return SQL Server-Specific Types as ODBC Types check box.
+For a complete list of the data types that this setting applies to, see Return SQL Server-Specific Types as ODBC Types. - 17.
+To include temporary tables in the results when calling SQLTables, select the Enable Table Types check box. - 18.
+To optimize connectivity for Always On Availability Groups and Failover Cluster Instances, select the Multi-Subnet Failover check box. - 19.
+To configure logging behavior for the connector, click Logging Options.
+For more information, see Configuring Connector-wide Logging Options in Windows. - 20.
 To test the connection, click Test.
 Review the results as needed, and then click OK.

-If the connection fails, then confirm that the settings in the Simba SQL Server ODBC Driver DSN Setup dialog box are correct.
+Note: If the connection fails, then confirm that the settings in the Simba SQL Server ODBC Driver DSN Setup dialog box are correct.
 Contact your SQL Server administrator as needed.

-- 20. To save your settings and close the Simba SQL Server ODBC Driver DSN Setup dialog box, click OK. - 21.
+- 21. To save your settings and close the Simba SQL Server ODBC Driver DSN Setup dialog box, click OK. - 22.
 To close the ODBC Data Source Administrator, click OK.

-Configuring Authentication on Windows
+Configuring Authentication in Windows